sparkflows/sparkflows-docs/docs/tutorials/machine-learning/telco-churn-prediction.rst

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/15.PNG
    :alt: Machine Learning
-   :align: center
+   :align: left
    :width: 60%

 In the VectorAssembler, select the fields you want to include in the model.
 Only the numeric fields are displayed as VectorAssembler supports only the numeric fields.

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/16.PNG
    :alt: Machine Learning
-   :align: center
+   :align: left
    :width: 60%

 You can split the dataset into training and test datasets.
 We split it into (.8, .2)

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/17.PNG
    :alt: Machine Learning
-   :align: center
+   :align: left
    :width: 60%

 You can use a RandomForestClassifier for predicting churn.
 We use 20 trees.

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/7.PNG
    :alt: Machine Learning
-   :align: center
+   :align: left
    :width: 60%

 You can predict using the model on the test dataset.

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/8.PNG
    :alt: Machine Learning
-   :align: center
+   :align: left
    :width: 60%

 You can evaluate the quality of our results.

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/5.PNG
    :alt: Machine Learning
-   :align: center
+   :align: left
    :width: 60%

 Next, You can execute the workflow.